Statistics · Updated Apr 2026

 They're not afraid of really putting themselves out there and put in the effort of making it even more personal in order to bring value.
 And that's how you boost that reply rate.

-The rest of the sequence
+The Rest of the Sequence

 The rest of the campaign consists either in simple follow-ups or in more targeted and free content, highlighting how their product can help the prospect achieve the strategy described in the content.